krahets/hello-algo/docs-en/chapter_introduction/algorithms_are_everywhere.md

 # Algorithms Are Everywhere

-When we hear the word "algorithm", we naturally think of math.
-In reality, however, many algorithms do not involve complex math, but rely more on basic logic, which can be found in our daily lives.
+When we hear the word "algorithm", we naturally think of mathematics.
+However, many algorithms do not involve complex mathematics but rely more on basic logic, which is ubiquitous in our daily lives.

-Before formally exploring algorithms, there is an interesting fact worth sharing:**You have already learned many algorithms without realizing it and are used to applying them in your daily life**.
-Below, I will give a few concrete examples to confirm this.
+Before we formally discuss algorithms, an interesting fact is worth sharing: **you have already learned many algorithms unconsciously and have become accustomed to applying them in your daily life**.
+Below, I will give a few specific examples to prove this point.

-**Example 1: Consulting the dictionary**.
-In a dictionary, each Chinese character corresponds to a Pinyin character, and the dictionary is organized by Pinyin alphabetical order.
-Suppose we need to look up a character whose pinyin initial letter is $r$, we usually realize it as shown in the figure below.
+**Example 1: Looking Up a Dictionary**.
+In a dictionary, each Chinese character corresponds to a pinyin, and the dictionary is arranged in alphabetical order of pinyin.
+Suppose we need to find a character whose pinyin starts with the letter $r$.
+This is usually achieved in the following way:

-1. Go through about half of the pages of the dictionary to see what the first letter of the page is, assuming the first letter is $m$ .
+1. Open the dictionary to about halfway and check the first letter on the page, assuming it is $m$.
-2. Since $r$ comes after $m$ in the pinyin alphabet, the first half of the dictionary is excluded and the search is narrowed down to the second half.
+2. Since $r$ comes after $m$ in the pinyin alphabet, we exclude the first half of the dictionary and narrow the search to the second half.
-3. Repeat step `1.` and step `2.` until you find the page number with the initial letter $r$.
+3. Repeat steps `1.` and `2.` until you find the page where the pinyin starts with $r$.

 === "<1>"
     ![Dictionary search step](algorithms_are_everywhere.assets/binary_search_dictionary_step1.png)